ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ## ui.R

-the ui uses shinydashboard for appearance, it also uses Shinyjs to create a stop button [closewindow](https://github.com/daattali/advanced-shiny/blob/master/close-window/app.R) usefull when developping the app. several html tabs are generated dynamically in server.R according to checks on the user input (for instance in some cases there are no duplicates, then the user is returned the information no duplicates).
+the ui uses shinydashboard for appearance. several html tabs are generated dynamically in server.R according to checks on the user input (for instance in some cases there are no duplicates, then the user is returned the information no duplicates).
 Small pieces of text will inform the user on the way forward.
 ## Server.R

 ### data load

 The excel files are processed.
 Upon reading the input the interface switches automatically to the right type of data.

 ```r
       step0_filepath <- reactive({
             inFile <- input$xlfile